UCSD-E4E/Pyrenote/README.md

 You can either run the project on [default configuration](./docker-compose.prod.yml) or modify them to your need.
 **Note**: Before proceeding further, you might need to give docker `sudo` access or run the commands listed below as `sudo`.

-Ask Team Leads for nessary config files to run this and help setting up production sever on a local machine.
+Ask Team Leads for necessary config files to run this and help setting up production sever on a local machine.
 Production will not work on windows.

 **To build the services, run:**